-add R407.5.6R402.7.8 Interconnection pathway.
+add R402.7.8 Interconnection pathway.

 Construction documents shall indicate pathways for routing of conduit (or plumbing for solar thermal systems) from the solar-ready zone to the electrical service panel or service hot water system.
-Alternatively, install two 1"-inch" minimum diameter EMT conduits from the main electrical panel location to the attic or other area easily accessible to the solar array's proposed location.
+Alternatively, install two 1-inch minimum diameter EMT conduits from the main electrical panel location to the attic or other area easily accessible to the solar array's proposed location.
 Conduits for future solar installations are to be capped, airtight and labeled at both ends.

-add R407.5R402.7.9 Electrical service reserved space.
+add R402.7.9 Electrical service reserved space.

 The main electrical service panel shall have a reserved space to allow installation of a dual pole circuit breaker for future solar electric installation and shall be labeled "For Future Solar Electric."
 The reserved space shall be positioned at the opposite (load) end from the input feeder location or main circuit location.
 Note: this requirement is in addition to the electrical service reserved space for electric vehicle charging.
+This requirement is only for the building master panel and not individual dwelling unit panels in the case of multifamily buildings.